hariwij/promiseq-angular-webrtc-player/example/README.md

 ### Module not found errors

--   Make sure the @promiseq/angular-webrtc-player package is built and installed
+-   Make sure the promiseq-angular-webrtc-player package is built and installed
 -   Check that the package is properly linked if using local development

 ### WebRTC connection issues